 Who to share information with

 Within case management, it is important to consider who you should be sharing information with.
 This may include:

 - Statutory organisations – the Police and/or Children’s Services must be informed about child protection concerns; Designated Officers (LADOs) should be consulted where there are concerns about someone in a position of trust

-- Disclosure & Barring Service – must be informed of any concerns about someone in regulated activity who is suspended or expelled from the organisation.
+- Disclosure & Barring Service – they must be informed of any concerns about someone in regulated activity who is suspended or expelled from the organisation

 - Individuals within the organisation – decisions about sharing information with individuals also needs to be based on the seven golden rules guidance to determine who needs to know what information in order to keep children safe